ajawsm/Udacity-NeighborhoodMap/readme.md

 Udacity Neighborhood Map Project by Adam J. Mohney
 ==================================================

-# Pittsburgh Sports Venue Finder
+# Pittsburgh Sports Venue Locator

 ## How To Use
 1. Open the *index.html* file.